Inflammation is the

 health.
 Without becoming overburdened, we may begin today by reviewing what to

-eat (and what to avoid), clever schedules to adopt, and how to go about today.
+eat (and what to avoid), clever schedules to adopt, and how to approach today.

-Disclaimer: This blog is completely research based and is for educational and informational purpose only.
-This is clearly not a medical advise.
-Always consult Professional/Medical advise if you are facing illness or health issues.
+Disclaimer: This blog is completely research-based and is for educational and informational purposes only.
+This is clearly not medical advice.
+Always consult a Professional/Medical advisor if you are facing illness or health issues.

-An anti-inflammatory diet is the way of eating based on whole, nutrient dense meals and to reduces processed foods known to cause inflammation.
+An anti-inflammatory diet is based on whole, nutrient-dense meals and reduces processed foods known to cause inflammation.
 This is a sensible way of life backed by research from leading experts in health and diet, not a popular fad.

 Top anti-inflammatory food choices

-The superfunds seen to reduce bodily inflammation follow
+The superfunds seem to reduce bodily inflammation as follows:

 Dynamic fruits and plants